 A. In offering a unit to an approved applicant MPHA may consider the size of the family, vacancies, the scarcity of units for large families, preferences, factors such as acceptance into a program listed in Appendix E and the date and time of the application.

-B. If the applicant is unable to see the unit within the prescribed time period, the Manager or Supervisor of Leasing and Occupancy may grant additional time based upon reasonable cause.
+B. If the applicant is unable to see the unit within the prescribed time period, the Manager or Supervisor of Leasing, Occupancy and Compliance may grant additional time based upon reasonable cause.
 After seeing an offered unit, the applicant must notify MPHA of the acceptance or rejection of the unit no later than the second working day.
 If the applicant does not notify MPHA of a decision to reject or to accept the unit by the second working day, MPHA will deem the offer rejected.

 C. Family Housing Units: